aftabalam1210/Titanic-Classification/README.md

 # Titanic-Classification

-This repository contains code and data for predicting stock prices using Long Short-Term Memory (LSTM) networks.
-The LSTM model is a type of recurrent neural network (RNN) that has proven effective in capturing sequential patterns, making it suitable for time-series forecasting tasks like stock price prediction.
+This repository contains code and data for predicting the survival status of passengers on the Titanic using machine learning algorithms.
+The dataset used in this project is the famous "Titanic: Machine Learning from Disaster" dataset, available on Kaggle.

 Dataset Description
-The dataset used in this project contains historical stock price data for a particular company or stock index.
-It includes daily or hourly records of stock prices along with various other features like volume, moving averages, and technical indicators.

-The dataset is divided into two parts:
+The dataset consists of two CSV files:

-train.csv: This file contains the historical stock price data that will be used to train the LSTM model.
-It includes the stock prices over a specific time period, usually the past few years.
+train.csv: This file contains the training data that will be used to build and train our predictive model.
+It includes information on various passengers, such as their age, gender, passenger class, number of siblings/spouses aboard, number of parents/children aboard, fare paid, and most importantly, whether they survived or not (the target variable).

-test.csv: This file contains more recent stock price data for the same company or stock index.
-It is used to evaluate the performance of the trained LSTM model and assess how well it predicts future stock prices.
+test.csv: This file contains the test data on which we will apply our trained model to make predictions.
+It contains the same features as the training data but lacks the "Survived" column, which needs to be predicted.

 Objective
-The main objective of this project is to build an LSTM model that can accurately predict future stock prices based on the historical stock price data and other relevant features.
+The main goal of this project is to build a predictive model that can accurately predict whether a given passenger survived or not based on the available features.
+We will use various machine learning algorithms and techniques to accomplish this task.

 Dependencies
 To run the code in this repository, you'll need the following dependencies: